 You will likely be required by your lender to have homeowners insurance if you have a mortgage.
 This protects the lender, which has a lien on your property, in the event your home is damaged.

 Keep in mind; a homeowners insurance policy is different than a home warranty.
-The latter covers certain items in the home.
-For example, it could cover the dishwasher, air conditioner, refrigerator, and washer/dryer, in the event one of these breaks down.
+The latter covers specific items in the home.
+For example, it could include the dishwasher, air conditioner, refrigerator, and washer/dryer, in the event one of these breaks down.
 It does not cover a loss from a natural disaster or theft, as a homeowners policy does.

 What it covers

 A standard insurance policy covers the home along with possessions inside.
 This protects against damage to your property and any liability that may arise from injuries or property damage caused by you or your family members.
 Events such as fire, theft, and specific natural disasters are typically covered.
 Policies in this part of the country typically include wind damage (this may not be the case in other states, such as Florida).
 Most policies specifically exclude damage from floods and earthquakes, although these probably are not a concern for apartment dwellers in Manhattan.
 Problems caused by a lack of maintenance, such as leaky pipes, will be your responsibility to fix.

 How much insurance?

 How much insurance coverage to purchase is dependent on the value of your home and possessions.
 You should seek the replacement cost.
 Therefore, it is incumbent upon you to calculate how much you need to protect.
 First, look at the value of your home.
 Your insurance agent can help you with this by going through the various features, such as square footage, the number of bedrooms, and other items that would affect the value.
 Replacement cost will pay out the amount to replace the item, even if has depreciated.
 You will have to prove you replaced the item.
 This is opposed to actual cash value, which pays the original cost less any depreciation.